Phone: 732-537-0200 Ext. 2400

 How does UOA’s “continuum of care” come into play in the physical therapy department?

 The continuum of care creates the ability to be within an orthopaedic group, one in which there is very close communication with the patients’ physicians.
 We have one system: a stream of care with full access to physicians and a computerized look at all relevant information.
 This goes from the diagnostics (X-rays and MRIs) to the treatments, and even the follow-up notes physicians dictate at a patient’s last office visit.
 This is invaluable to staying current and fully informed.

 From start to finish, the continuum of care allows us to make better-informed decisions about a patient’s problem and how to go about treating it.
-When it comes to sports performance, for example, we can hand off a patient to that department with a detailed explanation of what help or training level patients need.
-This can all be very difficult to coordinate in a private practice.
+When it comes to sports performance, for example, we can hand off a patient to that department with a detailed explanation of what help or training level the patient needs.
+This can all be very difficult to coordinate in a private physical therapy practice.

 What is UOA’s immersive and responsive physical therapy approach?

 Our department is unique in how it is run.
 People don’t wait long for appointments; they get their initial evaluation within 24 to 48 hours.
 Every patient is thoroughly evaluated and given a home program for days they are not in physical therapy.
 For many of these people, it’s a journey; it’s not a sprint.
 They really appreciate an explanation “from A to Z,” since this understanding is often unique for them.

 You’ve talked about “hot topics” like concussions and balance.
 Those are important for athletes and seniors.
 Anything else new you hope to add to the department?

 We are trying to give our patients the best possible access.
 Whether it is early morning or late evening appointments, my experience is that you need to be able to treat people when they can be treated.
 Appointments need to be flexible, whether it’s for those who have work schedules or high school athletes who don’t yet drive and have to wait for a parent to bring them.